-If your time on the web is focused on more than just email and searching, chances are you’ve got a page on a social networking site where a profile pic shows your fabulous face.
+If your online time is focused on more than just email and searching, chances are you’ve got a social page where a profile pic shows your fabulous face.
 But does that profile pic represent you well?
-If it looks low-quality or tattered, it’s time to create a new one and put your best foot forward.
+If it looks janky, it’s time to create a new one and put your best foot forward.
 We’re going to take a look at a PicMonkey staffer’s profile pic, and show you how a thoughtful re-take and some easy effects can really boost her online presence on professional networks like LinkedIn (we’ve got another article on LinkedIn), and social networks like Facebook.
 (Plus!
 Don’t forget to use our Facebook cover maker for a perfectly coordinated cover.)

 This is Karen’s old Linkedin profile picture.
 There are a few things we want to do, to help her hit a high note, here.
 First, she’s not really letting her bubbly personality shine through with that bad-girl serious expression.
 Also, the selfie arm-holding-camera thing is okay for social profile pics, but we shouldn’t be seeing it in a professional profile pic.
 And lastly, her photo is over-edited — too many effects!
 Now let’s begin the revamp…

 Things to remember when shooting your profile photo